 - All chapter exams are found within My Labs Plus (MLP).
-Exams 2, 3, and 4 are comprised of 15 multiple choice and short answer questions plus one paragraph style response that all must be completed within 75 consecutive minutes.
+Exams 2, 3, and 4 are comprised of 15 multiple choice and short answer questions plus one paragraph style response that all must be completed within 90 consecutive minutes.
 Tests cannot be opened, saved, and returned to at a later time. - You may use an approved calculator (see list of approved calculators in Materials section), approved formula pages, one 3"x5" index card of notes front and back, and blank scratch paper which will be provided.
 No additional materials are allowed. - The approved formula sheets are located in the back of your textbook in a foldout chart.
-These formulas pages will also be posted to Blackboard. - All exams are taken in the Math Computer Lab (PKH 308) on the UTA campus during your regularly scheduled lab time.
-You must have your MavID with you on exam day and will be required to sign in/out upon entering and exiting the lab. - You may not leave the room during an exam. - Partial credit forms will be available for the chapter exams.
+These formulas pages will also be posted to Blackboard. - Chapter Exams 2, 3, and 4 are taken in the Math Computer Lab (PKH 308) on the UTA campus on Saturday mornings.
+Exceptions will be made for students living more than 100 miles away from campus (see Online Exam Proctor section for more information).
+You must have your MavID with you on exam day and will be required to sign in/out upon entering and exiting the lab.
+You may not leave the room during an exam.
+Please reference the Course Schedule for exam dates. - Partial credit forms will be available for the chapter exams.
 Upon completion of each exam, you will be allowed to review your answers.
-At that time, you may fill out a partial credit form and request partial credit on up to 3 questions by turning the form into your instructor or a lab assistant in the Computer Lab.
+At that time, you may fill out a partial credit form and request partial credit on up to 3 questions by emailing the form to your instructor.
 You cannot earn credit for any problems not originally attempted and answered during the exam.
 See Blackboard for forms and additional details. - Partial credit is not available on any retake of a chapter exam. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.